-- 1) findings of responsibility for the alleged violation(s), - 2) the sanctions to be imposed; - 3) the method, if any, by which the student may correct academic integrity or professional deficiencies; - 4) the timeline for completing any sanction requirements and remedial activities; - 5) the consequences for failure to meet the sanction requirements and timelines; and - 6) the process for appeal. - 1.3.5 Student Obligation
+- 1) findings of responsibility for the alleged violation(s), - 2) the sanctions to be imposed; - 3) the method, if any, by which the student may correct academic integrity or professional deficiencies; - 4) the timeline for completing any sanction requirements and remedial activities; - 5) the consequences for failure to meet the sanction requirements and timelines; and - 6) the process for appeal.

+1.3.5 Student Obligation

-Students must inform the Office of Admissions and Student Affairs, course coordinators, and relevant instructors of any impediment hindering satisfactory academic progress during an academic semester.
+Students must inform the Office of Admissions and Student Affairs, course coordinators, and relevant instructors of any impediment hindering their satisfactory academic progress during an academic semester.
 Notification is required to be done in a timely manner and prior to the completion of the course.

-Students are expected to immediately report to the Senior Associate Dean for Academic Affairs and Educational Innovation all witnessed violations of the Student Codes using the online SOLE Professional Performance Report (PPR) form.
+Students are expected to immediately report to the Senior AD all witnessed violations of the Student Codes using the online SOLE Professional Performance Report (PPR) form.